BikLab/Biol020-DynamicGenome/README.md

 **Mon Nov 12** - No Class (Veteran's Day)

-**Wed Nov 14** - Soil/Sediment extraction demo, portable SEM demo and begin nematode microscopy (taxonomic identifications and drawings)
+**Wed Nov 14** - Soil/Sediment extraction demo, portable SEM demo and begin nematode microscopy (taxonomic identifications and drawings).
+Redo any futher PCRs as needed to obtain good gel bands for all three primer sets for one nematode worm.

 ### Week 8